-A taxpayer may received a taxable grant from a government agency such as the Small Business Administration (SBA) or from a nonprofit organization.
+A taxpayer may receive a taxable grant from a government agency such as the Small Business Administration (SBA) or from a nonprofit organization.
 The grant doesn't require repayment since it's not a loan, but the taxpayer does need to account for how the grant was used and does need to report it on their annual tax return.

 If the grant relates to activity being reported on Schedules C, E, or F, or Form 4835, then it will be reported on the form to which it relates, otherwise it is reported as Other Income on Schedule 1.